CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (2) Delivering a copy of the document in hand on or before the date it is filed with the board.

-(d) Notices, orders, decisions or other documents issued by the board in connection with requests for board action shall be served by the board upon all parties or persons who have filed appearances with the board to be heard on a matter by:
+(e) Notices, orders, decisions or other documents issued by the board in connection with requests for board action shall be served by the board upon all parties or their representatives on a matter by:

-(1) Depositing a copy of the document, first class postage prepaid, in the United States Mail, addressed to the last address given to the board by the party being served; or
+(1) Depositing a copy of the document, first class postage prepaid, in the United States Mail, addressed to the most recent address given to the board by the party being served; or

 (2) Delivering a copy of the document in hand to the party.

-(e) When a party has appeared by a representative, service shall be upon the representative.
+(f) When a party’s representative has filed an appearance, service shall be upon the representative.

 (b) Petitions shall contain: